hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ### 3.6.11 Time-Varying `size`

-If the size of a dimension in a multi-dimensional parameter changes over time, the only way to represent this in HAPI is to define the parameter as having the largest potential `size`, and then using a `fill` value for any data elements which are no longer actually being provided.
+If the size of a dimension in a multi-dimensional parameter changes over time, the only way to represent this in HAPI is to define the parameter as having the largest potential `size`, and then use a `fill` value for any data elements which are no longer actually being provided.

 If this size-changing parameter has bins, then the number of bins would also presumably change over time.
 Servers can indicate the absence of one or more bins by using the time-varying bin mechanism described above and then providing all fill values for the `ranges` and `centers` of the records where those bins are absent.